8 Best Things to Do in Berat, Albania

 Read the full post → How to Visit Berat Castle

-We crossed the Gorica Bridge, explored the narrow, cobbled streets, visited the churches, and then walked back to the old town of Berat on the new bridge.
+We crossed the Gorica Bridge, explored the narrow, cobbled streets, visited the churches, and then walked back to the old town on the new bridge.

 Accommodation options are more affordable in the Gorica quarter.
-Here are all your hotel options in Berat.
+Here are all your hotel options.

 Gorica Bridge, Berat